Table of Contents Show

 Sustaining human life on Mars requires habitats designed for autonomy and psychological well-being.
 Regenerative life-support systems, including closed-loop water recycling and oxygen generation from Martian CO2 via the MOXIE instrument, are being tested to enable long-term self-sufficiency.
 Food production is integrated into habitat designs, using vertical farming and hydroponics to reduce reliance on resupply missions.

-Space architecture represents the intersection of innovation and necessity as we prepare for life on the Moon and Mars.
+Space architecture represents the intersection of innovation and necessity as we prepare for life beyond Earth.
 These habitats go beyond survival needs, addressing environmental, physical, and psychological factors critical for long-term habitation.
-By integrating advanced technologies such as in-situ resource utilization, 3D printing, and regenerative life-support systems, we mitigate resource constraints and enhance sustainability.
+By integrating advanced technologies such as in-situ resource utilization, 3D printing, and regenerative life-support systems, designers mitigate resource constraints and enhance sustainability.

 Efforts in lunar habitat development, like NASA’s Artemis program and ESA’s Moon Village, showcase international collaboration and technological breakthroughs.
 Strategies include leveraging lunar regolith for construction, utilizing polar regions for water accessibility, and employing modular, expandable designs to adapt to evolving needs.